AdrianCeku/qrcode-generator-GUI/README.md

 **File Extension**: Choose between .png, .jpg, .svg and .webp file extensions for your QR-Code.

 **Error Correction**: Changes Error Correction Level.
 M allows up to 15% of the QR-Code to be unreadable but still work.
 Q allows for 25% and so on.
-If you
+If you enable the logo, you will be locked to using Q (25%) or H (30%).

 **Color**: Changes the color of the QR-Code itself.

 **Background Color**: Changes the background color.
+Choosing transparent removes the option to export as .jpg since it doesnt support transparency.

 **Version**: Determines the version of the QR-Code.
 Higher versions increase the complexity of the QR-Code and allow for more data to be stored in it.

 **Border Size**: Changes distance from the edge of the code to the border of the image.
 The lowest recommended value is 4.

 **Size**: Changes the "line/block thickness" of the QR-Code.
-Your image resolution will be <number_of_blocks(determined by version) * size> pixels.
+Your image resolution will be <number_of_blocks(determined by version and content) * size> pixels.

-**Enable Preview**: Extends the window to the right and shows a live preview of your code.
+**Enable Preview**: Extends the window to the right and shows a live preview of your QR-Code.
 Using high versions whith preview enabled may lead to lag.

-**Enable Logo**: Adds a chosen logo to the center of the qr-code.
-This option locks some other options.
+**Enable Logo**: Adds a chosen logo to the center of the QR-Code.
+This option disables .svg export and some other sliders.
+Saving a QR-Code with a logo, will always be 2000x2000px image.

 **Change Logo**: Opens up the file explorer to select a logo.
 Only supports .png, .jpg and .webp files.